webiny/BackupService/README.md

 - `Passphrase`: this is the passphrase that will be used by the `gpg` script to encrypt the archives.
 - `S3`: this is your S3 configuration.
 Note: make sure you get the AWS region name correctly, otherwise the script will hang on the upload process (http://docs.aws.amazon.com/general/latest/gr/rande.html)

+## Logs

+The library, on each run, generates some logs in the `{TempPath}/logs` folder.
+You can reference those logs to see how the backup process went and was it successful or not.

 ## License and Contributions